pedro-lucas-bravo/human_swarm_examples/README.md

 In this section, you can run **HS-ims** on Windows, Mac, or Linux, and execute one of the examples in Python by installing a Python Virtual Environment that already meets the requirements for running.
 For other programming languages, refer further sections, which might have repeated information found here.

+## Note on Linux

+As you will see later, **HS-ims** runs on Linux using the Windows executable via [Wine](https://www.winehq.org/).
+This is because the sound synthesis engine we use for the platform ([CsoundUnity](https://github.com/rorywalsh/CsoundUnity)) does not yet support Linux.
+In the future, we will incorporate a different sound synthesis engine exclusively for Linux executables, unless *CsoundUnity* gains native support for this OS beforehand.

 ### Minimum System Requirements

 * **OS:** Windows 10+, MacOS 10.15+, Ubuntu 24+ (Win .exe through Wine)